Dennis Olshove

 Dennis Olshove (born January 18, 1950) is a politician from the U.S. state of Michigan.
 He is a former Democratic member of both houses of the Michigan Legislature and a current member of the Michigan Liquor Control Commission.

 Personal

 Dennis Olshove and his wife Fran were married in 1980.
 They have four children: Steven (Chelsea), Michael (Jenna), Marc, and Ryan.
+They also have three grandchildren.

 Early life

 Olshove attended De La Salle Collegiate High School, a Catholic, college preparatory high school previously located in Detroit, Michigan, before moving to Warren, Michigan, in 1982.
 He went to Michigan State University and has a B.A. in Communications.

 Political career

 Olshove served in the Michigan House of Representatives from 1991 to 1998.
-Since 1999, he has served in the Macomb County Board of Commissioners.
-Olshove was first elected to serve in the Michigan State Senate in 2002, and won re-election in 2006.
+From 1999 to 2002, Olshove served on the Macomb County Board of Commissioners.
+Olshove was first elected to serve in the Michigan Senate in 2002, and won re-election in 2006.
 In June 2012, Governor Rick Snyder appointed Olshove to an unexpired term on the Michigan Liquor Control Commission.